purpledrumsticks/FloridaMusicBot/README.md

-This project can be view here: https://twitter.com/FloridaMusicBot
+This project can be viewed here: https://twitter.com/FloridaMusicBot